TillMeineke/TillMeineke.github.io/index.md

 ## SKILLS
 - diploma in biochemistry / molecularbiology
 - work experience in data projects in the scientific field
-- Extensive knowledge and experience with Git(Hub), Python, SQL and NoSQL
+- Extensive knowledge and experience with Git(Hub), Python, SQL
 - 20 years of experience with UNIX-based operating systems (gentoo linux, macOS)
 - Applied knowledge of CSS, HTML and Dash for web-based user interfaces
 - Strong documentation skills